Manipur: Security forces arrested one PLA cadre for extortion

-Imphal: Combine team of Central forces and Manipur police on Friday apprehended an alleged cadre of the proscribed People’s Liberation Army (PLA), the armed wing of the banned Revolutionary People’s Front (RPF) at a hiding place in Imphal East of Manipur.
+Imphal: Combined team of Central forces and Manipur police on Friday apprehended an alleged cadre of the proscribed People’s Liberation Army (PLA), the armed wing of the banned Revolutionary People’s Front (RPF) at a hiding place in Imphal East of Manipur.

 Official report stated that the combine team arrested an active cadre of RPF/PLA, namely, Laishram Romen Meitei (46) a resident of Uchol Makha Leikai, in an operation at Uchol Makha Leikai under Andro police station in Imphal East District in the case of extortion.